jzh001/jzh001.github.io/_news/usc_ict_announcement.md

 related_posts: false
 ---

-I have started a new role as a Visiting Academic at the USC Institute for Creative Technologies, working on using Scenario Generation using LLMs for Multi-Agent Reinforcement Learning.
+I have started a new role as a Visiting Academic at the USC Institute for Creative Technologies, working on creating a test suite for Preference-Driven Multi-Objective Reinforcement Learning.